mariochampion/gitmynotes/README.md

 * create config file

 * use min of maxnotes and count of notes

+* there is some issue with loops and passing batch not original maxnotes

+* need to optionally `git push` the audit file as well

 * do some error catching (bad names, non numbers in maxnotes, etc)